-Dr. Reginald Chhen Stewart, an unwavering advocate for access and opportunity in higher education, has been named Chapman’s first Vice President of Diversity, Equity and Inclusion.
-As part of President Daniele C. Struppa’s senior team, Stewart, Ph.D., will work to elevate Chapman’s commitment to inclusion, diversity, equity and belonging.
-He will report directly to the provost and begin his new role on July 29, 2021, and reports directly to the provost.
+Reginald Chhen Stewart, Ph.D., an unwavering advocate for access and opportunity in higher education, has been named Chapman’s first vice president of diversity, equity and inclusion (DEI).
+As part of President Daniele C. Struppa’s senior team, Stewart will work to elevate Chapman’s commitment to inclusion, diversity, equity and belonging.
+He began his new role on July 29, 2021, and reports directly to the provost.

-Stewart is a firm believer that education at all levels is a right and not a privilege.
-Over the past three decades, he has provided support and leadership for a broad spectrum of equity, inclusion and diversity initiatives, having worked at both public and private institutions with student enrollments ranging from 650 to more than 36,000.
+Stewart’s experience leading diversity and inclusion efforts is wide-ranging.
+Over the past three decades, he has provided support and leadership for a broad spectrum of DEI initiatives, having worked at both public and private institutions with student enrollments ranging from 650 to more than 36,000.

 He brings that same expertise and passion to Chapman, as he leads the university’s development of a strategic vision for diversity, equity and inclusion.